centria/cs-exercises-20/README.md

 ## Object Oriented Programming

+When creating own classes, make sure to include the correct **namespace** so you can reference it from your Program.cs file.
+We'll get to namespaces later.
+For now, whenever you create a new class, **use the folder name as the namespace**.

+You can test your own classes in the Main if you want to, but it is not necessary.
+It does, of course, help you understand your code, and the exercises might include some examples, how the classes should work.

 #### Exercise_93

 The exercise template comes with a ready-made class named Account.
 The Account object represents a bank account that has balance (i.e. one that has some amount of money in it).
 The accounts are used as follows: